agilepro/software-craftsmanship/docs/Management/Agile/learning-to-iterate.md

 ## Where is the Evidence?

 All this time, I am told opinions about what can and can not be done, by people who have _never actually tried it_.
-They are completely convinced that it is impossible, so they don’t try.
-If they were to try, they would fail, because they — and everyone they work with — knows that it can’t work.
+They are completely convinced that it is impossible, so they don't try.
+If they were to try, they would fail, because they — and everyone they work with — knows that it can't work.

-Yet I am waiting for an example of code so complex that it can’t be developed iteratively.
+Yet I am waiting for an example of code so complex that it can't be developed iteratively.
 I documented that the most complex code I can find, going through the most difficult change, can be done iteratively.

 The proof is quite difficult, and nobody except a logician is interested in the proof.
 They will readily admit that it is theoretically possible, but they believe that if they were to do it, it would involve so much extra work, that they would never get anything done.
 This is quite amusing, because we have ample evidence that using the waterfall method with 6 month iterations they are getting almost nothing done.
 In spite of all this evidence, they are sure that going to rapid iterations will increase the amount of work.
 If they have never seen a frozen lake, how can you expect them to believe people can skate?